 If these characteristics describe you, chances are you’re set for success.

 If not, don’t worry.
 Social intelligence is not like regular intelligence (IQ) – anyone, even if you’re an entrepreneur with low social intelligence, can lift their social intelligence quotient (SQ).
-And improve your potential for success.
+You can improve your potential for success.

-It is social intelligence or the richness of our life, rather than our IQ, that truly makes successful entrepreneurs what they are – for example it can help predict how people might behave within a certain set of circumstances; the ability to understand the effect others have on us; and, the ability to understand that others’ reactions may differ from our own, based upon their own set of life experiences and events.
+It is social intelligence or the richness of our life, rather than our IQ, that truly makes successful entrepreneurs what they are.
+For example, it can help predict how people will behave given a particular set of circumstances.
+It also gives us the ability to understand the effect others have on us and the ability to understand that others’ reactions may differ from our own, based upon their own set of life experiences and events.

 Social intelligence is a measure of self and social awareness, evolved social beliefs and attitudes, and a capacity and appetite to manage complex social environments and change – nowhere is this more vital than in entrepreneurial success.